benscruton/educational_video_player/README.md

 - The video's title at the top
 - The actual video player
-- The video controls, which show up directly underneath the video (or, in full screen mode, are overlaid along the bottom of the video)
+- The video controls, which show up directly underneath the video
 - A link to open the video's original source in a new tab
 - The video's description as provided by the user
 - A link back to the list of the user's videos